How to Read a Champagne Label | fatcork

 As Champagne experts, we look at Champagne labels every day.
 And we’re excited to teach you everything we know about how to read those enigmatic labels like a pro.
 Let’s break it down!

-Lesson no. 1: If the label says “Champagne,” you’re in the right place.
+Lesson No. 1: If the label says “Champagne,” you’re in the right place.

-Today, by law, sparkling wine can only be called Champagne if it is made in the Champagne region of France with the grapes grown there.
+Today, by French law, sparkling wine can only be called Champagne if it is made in the Champagne region of France with the grapes grown there.
 The AOC designation comes with an assurance that the wine in the bottle was made by a producer that abides by the strict rules and regulations outlined by the laws of the Champagne wine region.
 For example, all Champagne grapes must be harvested by hand, and the bottled wine must spend at least 15 months maturing in the winemaker’s cellars before it is released.
 Rules like these guide every step of the winemaking process from the vineyards to your glass.

 When you examine the Champagne label, the name of the producer is typically — but not always — the largest text you’ll notice.
 Big house names like Moët & Chandon and Veuve Clicquot are instantly recognizable.